 The program is potentially attractive to applicants in any of the following categories:

-students seeking to strengthen their credentials to enter pre-professional schools in medicine, dentistry, or paramedical training in medicine-associated disciplines
+students seeking to strengthen their credentials to enter professional schools in medicine, dentistry, osteopathy, physical therapy, physician assistant, or paramedical training in medicine-associated disciplines

-technology-oriented students focused on using advanced imaging applications in clinical departments
+technology-oriented students focused on using advanced imaging applications in clinical and basic science departments

 engineering or computer science majors interested in advanced imaging applications and software development, and opportunities in medical device design and prosthetics

 illustrators and 3D artists seeking anatomical training for employment in medico-legal, advertising, or entertainment venues